 The answer to that is yes, but whether or not we will see a generational leap in gaming performance in every area with the new consoles from Microsoft is yet to be seen.
 You see, with a higher teraflop count, it should be a lot easier for the Xbox Series X to play video games at 4K.

 Teraflops are not really important when comparing gaming consoles.
-But they do tell which console has the more powerful specs.
+But they do tell which console has the more powerful specs and computational power.

-But it doesn’t end there, because that 12-teraflop number could also improve raytracing a great deal.
-Not to mention, Microsoft is using variable-rate shading (VRS) to improve performance, so the Xbox Series X may very well in the future punch above its weight.
+But it doesn’t end there because that 12 teraflops of performance could also improve raytracing a great deal.
+Not to mention, Microsoft is using variable-rate shading (VRS) to improve performance, so the Xbox Series X may very well, in the future, punch above its weight.

 Additionally, a higher teraflop count can help with increasing the frame rate in games.
 However, if the processor is not up to scratch, then it wouldn’t matter a great deal in real-world performance.

 Developer Tools Are Essential as Well.